 Watch on YouTube: PLC Programming Example – Sorting Station Testing

 A normally open start and normally closed stop pushbuttons are used to start and stop the process in automatic mode.
-Upon starting the entry, exit, and sorting station belt conveyors will turn on.
+Upon beginning the entry, exit, and sorting station, belt conveyors will turn on.
 This will bring parts to the vision sensor.

 Each part will be tracked down the conveyor belt until it is in front of the appropriate exit ramp.
 (Three Ramps)

-The number of parts sorted is tracked by way of a counter that will display the number of parts that have been sorted for the exit ramp.
+The number of sorted parts is tracked by a counter that will display the number of features sorted for the exit ramp.
 Hitting the reset when the panel is in manual mode will allow the counters to reset to zero.
 (0)

 To reset the tracking of the parts and clear the conveyors, hit the reset button when the machine is stopped.

 If a part is stuck on the exit sensor to the ramp, this will block the sensor.
-A delay of 5 seconds takes place and then the machine will stop.
-The flashing reset button will indicate that a jam has occurred at the exit.
+A delay of 5 seconds takes place, and then the machine will stop.
+The flashing reset button indicates a jam has occurred at the exit.

 Define the Inputs and Outputs: (Step 2 – Sorting Station Shift Register)